A number of standards exist to aid investors in evaluating and differentiating between financial products described as sustainable:

 As of September 2019, LuxFLAG labels 158 investment products domiciliated in 5 jurisdictions (Belgium, France, Germany, Ireland and Luxembourg) and managed by 63 Asset Managers in about 14 countries including Switzerland.
 In addition, the agency offers 5 different labels (each with specific high standards criteria): Microfinance, Environment, ESG, Climate Finance and Green Bond.

 The Nordic Swan Ecolabel is the official ecolabel of the Nordic countries.
 As of June 2017, the Nordic Swan Ecolabel also has criteria for investment funds, and as of December 2019, 32 funds from all over the Nordics have been awarded the label.

-The Novethic SRI Label guarantees that the processes of SRI funds are both transparent and instructive for investors.
-In 2013, it was awarded to 104 funds.
-The Novethic Greenfin Label certifies that funds are environmentally beneficial and that their 'green' objectives are clearly explained.
-Launched in 2013, it is the first initiative of its kind in France.
-It has been awarded to 23 funds as of April 2020.
+The French Greenfin Label certifies that funds are environmentally beneficial and that their 'green' objectives are clearly explained.
+Launched in 2013 by the French government, it is the first initiative of its kind in France.
+It has been awarded to 45 funds as of April 2020.

 The French SRI label (Label ISR) is a tool for choosing sustainable and responsible investments.
 Created and supported by the Finance Ministry in 2016, the label goal is to increase the visibility of SRI products among savers in France and Europe and as of July 2020 has labelled 476 funds.